 - Appeals against an order that a trial should continue without a jury or a new trial take place without a jury after jury tampering.

-The Appeals Unit will not generally deal with the following interlocutory hearings:
+The ARU will not generally deal with the following interlocutory hearings:

 - Appeals against rulings in preliminary matters;